stargate/data-api/docs/dataapi-spec.md

-# DATA API Query Specification
+# Data API Query Specification

-The target users for the DATA API are Javascript developers who interact with the service through a driver or Object Document Mapper (ODM) library such as [Mongoose](https://github.com/Automattic/mongoose).
+The target users for the Data API are Javascript developers who interact with the service through a driver or Object Document Mapper (ODM) library such as [Mongoose](https://github.com/Automattic/mongoose).

 - [Preamble](#preamble)